mm2012/I2O_AudioStreamer/README.md

 Why not just use AVPlayer and AVPlayerItem?
 In an ideal world, you have fast uninterrupted internet connection.
 But not where I live.
 Here Internet slows and just drops dead for minutes.
-The complexity of real life environment means it doesn't cut it to just create AVPlayer and AVPlayerItem objects and then telling them "ok, now go Play".
+The complexity of real life environment means it doesn't cut it to just create AVPlayer and AVPlayerItem objects and tell them "ok, now go Play".

 Solution:
-The streaming audio player must behave gracefully and be social with the user.
+The streaming audio player must be aware of what's is going on in its environment, behave gracefully and when appropriate talk to the user.
 How?
-By first knowing what's going with the AVfoundation objects, the player buffer and Network connectivity.
+First knowing what's going with the AVfoundation objects, the player buffer and Network connectivity.
-Then informing the users of what`s going on....in their language ofcourse.
+Then when appropriate inform the users....in their language ofcourse.
-To accomplish this the objects in the App need to know what they need to know and communicate to other objects what they need to know.
+To accomplish this the objects in the App need to know what they need to know and communicate to others (objects) what they need to know.

 Implementation:
 This Stream Player audio player, to allow scalability, is loosely coupled with the View Controller.